savonet/book/introduction.md

 by mail at `sam@liquidsoap.info` and `romain@liquidsoap.info`.
 Please include page numbers and text excerpts if your comment applies to a particular point of the book (or, better, make pull requests).
-The version you are holding in your hands was compiled on \today, you can expect frequent revisions to fix found issues.
+The version you are holding in your hands was compiled on TODAY, you can expect frequent revisions to fix found issues.
 Those will be made available [online](<http://www.liquidsoap.info/book/>).